Rick-Kirkham/Office-Add-in-Microsoft-Graph-ASPNET/README.md

 ## Known issues

 * The Fabric spinner control appears only briefly or not at all.
-* Scenario: When you run the code sample, you get an error on the line *Office.context.ui.messageParent*.
-	* Resolution: Stop running the code sample and restart it.
-* If download the zip file, when you extract the files you get an error indicating that the file path is too long.
-	* Resolution: Unzip your files to a folder directly under the root (e.g. c:\sample).

 ## Questions and comments

 We'd love to get your feedback about this sample.
 You can send your feedback to us in the *Issues* section of this repository.
 Questions about developing Office Add-ins should be posted to [Stack Overflow](http://stackoverflow.com).
 Ensure your questions are tagged with [office-js] and [MicrosoftGraph].